New York Man Pleads Guilty to Felony Charge For Actions During Jan. 6 Capitol Breach

 Defendant Assisted in Theft of Laptop from Office Suite

 WASHINGTON – A New York man pleaded guilty today to a felony charge for his actions during the breach of the U.S. Capitol on Jan.
 6, 2021.
 His actions and the actions of others disrupted a joint session of the U.S. Congress convened to ascertain and count the electoral votes related to the 2020 presidential election.

-Gerwatowski was arrested on Feb.
-8, 2022, in New Hyde Park.
-He is to be sentenced on March 2, 2023.
-He faces a statutory maximum of five years in prison for interfering with officers during a civil disorder, as well as potential financial penalties.
+Rondon was arrested on Oct.
+1, 2021, in Syracuse, New York.
+He is to be sentenced on March 13, 2023.
+He faces a statutory maximum of 20 years in prison for obstruction of an official proceeding, as well as potential financial penalties.
 A federal district court judge will determine any sentence after considering the U.S. Sentencing Guidelines and other statutory factors.

-The case is being investigated by the FBI New York Field Office’s Long Island Resident Agency, and the FBI’s Washington Field Office, which identified Gerwatowski as #244 in its seeking information photos.
+The case is being investigated by the FBI Albany Field Office and the FBI’s Washington Field Office, which identified Rondon as #224 in its seeking information photos.
 Valuable assistance was provided by the Metropolitan Police Department and the U.S. Capitol Police.